rtCamp/docs.rtcamp.com/rtmedia/troubleshooting/known-issues/subscribers-unable-modify-images/index.markdown

 ## Workaround:

-Change default wordpress user role from **Subscriber** to **Contributor**.
+Change default WordPress user role from **Subscriber** to **Contributor**.
 You may also need to change roles of previously registered users.

-For related discussion, please have a look at - [https://rtcamp.com/support/topic/subscribers-cant-modify-images-they-get-weird-1-displayed-instead-of-tools/](https://rtcamp.com/support/topic/subscribers-cant-modify-images-they-get-weird-1-displayed-instead-of-tools/)
+Check the related discussion at [https://rtcamp.com/support/topic/subscribers-cant-modify-images-they-get-weird-1-displayed-instead-of-tools/](https://rtcamp.com/support/topic/subscribers-cant-modify-images-they-get-weird-1-displayed-instead-of-tools/).